QAS-Labs/test-case-library/test-cases/Add a user to an organization shows the user when added.md

 =============
 > When a user is added to an organization, that user should show up immediate in the organizations list

-Componenents:
+Componenents: Search, Filter

-Tags:
+Tags: kit-233

 Test Steps:
 =============
 1. Open up QAS-Labs organization
+  * See organization configuration page
 2. Add a new user to the organization that doesn't exist
-> See organization configuration page
-> New user should show up immediately
+  * New user should show up immediately

 Test Script: